Search documentation...

 Each connector dot can only have one connection coming out of it.
 This is to ensure journey members aren’t duplicated down multiple paths.
 However, you can have multiple connectors lead into the same tile, often referred to as a “merge” between journey paths.

-To delete a connection, hover over the middle of a connector a you’ll see a trash can icon appear.
+To delete a connection, hover over the middle of a connector and you’ll see a trash can icon appear.

 Deleting connections in a Journey in the Hightouch UI